emmanuel-akpandara/Airbnb-Listings-Intelligence-Dashboard/README.md

 Calculates the average price-to-rating ratio for each property_type + room_type combination (e.g., "Apartment - Private Room") and shows the top 10 combos with the best value (filtered by minimum volume).

 #### Why it’s useful:
 It reveals which property configurations offer the best guest satisfaction relative to price, helping hosts and investors make better listing decisions.
-This supports prescriptive insight — turning data into recommendations.
+This supports prescriptive insight, turning data into recommendations.

 ## Dashboard Overview (4 Pages)